randyverishop/airflow/BREEZE.rst

   -S, --static-check <STATIC_CHECK>
           Run selected static checks for currently changed files.
 You should specify static check that you would like to run or 'all' to run all checks.
+One of:

-One of [ all all-but-pylint check-hooks-apply check-merge-conflict check-executables-have-shebangs check-xml detect-private-key doctoc end-of-file-fixer flake8 forbid-tabs insert-license check-apache-license lint-dockerfile mixed-line-ending mypy pylint shellcheck].
+  all all-but-pylint build check-apache-license check-executables-have-shebangs check-hooks-apply check-merge-conflict check-xml detect-private-key doctoc end-of-file-fixer flake8 forbid-tabs insert-license isort lint-dockerfile mixed-line-ending mypy pylint python-no-log-warn rst-backticks shellcheck yamllint

           You can pass extra arguments including options to to the pre-commit framework as
           <EXTRA_ARGS> passed after --.
 For example: